Some residents of coastal Texas reluctant to leave ahead of hurricane

-HOUSTON — Some coastal Texas residents were torn between evacuating or staying put in sharp defiance of Mother Nature, as Hurricane Harvey barreled toward the Texas coastline on Friday morning.
+HOUSTON — Some coastal Texas residents were torn between evacuating or staying put in sharp defiance of the elements as Hurricane Harvey barreled toward the Texas coastline on Friday morning.

-Shortly before 10 a.m., when Corpus Christi grocery stores announced they would be shutting down until the storm passed, residents rushed to pick up last minute supplies or cover their businesses or homes with plywood.
-People were told that if they planned to evacuate, to hit the road well before noon.
+Shortly before 10 a.m., when Corpus Christi grocery stores announced they would be shutting down until the storm passed, residents rushed to pick up last-minute supplies or cover their businesses or homes with plywood.
+People were told that if they planned to evacuate they should hit the road well before noon.

-"I'm not worried about this storm," said Veltri, who has lived in Corpus Christi for 40 years and lost a business to 1970's Hurricane Celia.
+"I'm not worried about this storm," said Veltri, who has lived in Corpus Christi for 40 years and lost a business to Hurricane Celia in 1970.
 "I'm an optimist.
 I'm never really worried about it."

-But the young woman checking in room-seekers at the hotel, which had just opened a day prior, was not as confident.
+But Dyandra Ysassi, who was checking in room-seekers at the hotel, which had just opened a day before, was not as confident.

 "I expect it to rain, to stay busy kind of, be a little hectic," she said, adding that she would stay at the hotel until her family returned.
 "I hope the power doesn't go out because that would not be cool, but for the most part I'm scared."